LEXtoday City Guide Live Banner

 Table of Contents

-We know the question on your mind, Lexingtonians — when’s it going to get cold?
-Thanks to the National Oceanic and Atmospheric Administration’s Climate Prediction Center, we know what temperatures and precipitation trends to expect in our city for December, January, and February.
+We know the question on your mind, Lexingtonians — will we have snow for the holidays?
+We can’t know for sure, but thanks to the National Oceanic and Atmospheric Administration’s Climate Prediction Center, we know what temperatures and precipitation trends to expect in our city for December, January, and February.
 While exact weather conditions typically can’t be predicted more than a week in advance, here’s a seasonal outlook to help you prepare for what winter will bring.

 🌡️ Temperature